Undergraduate Course: Professional Skills in Ecological and Environmental Sciences (ECSC10032)

-In addition, the course covers topics that should help you to produce and present a rigorous plan for your honours project.
-Time will be allocated to the preparation of a draft project plan, with the aim of presenting it during the course.
-The continuous assessment for the course will take the form of a briefing statement for policymakers based on the critical appraisal of an ecological/environmental science paper.
-The sessions on research design, data management, statistical analysis, and data presentation will form the basis for the examination at the end of the course.
+In addition, the course covers topics that should help you to deliver an outstanding honours project.
+The continuous assessment for the course will take the form of a critical appraisal of an ecological/environmental science paper in the form of a briefing for colleagues as well as demonstrated skill in conducting data analysis.
+The sessions on research design, science communication, data analysis, and presentation will form the basis for an examination at the end of the course.

-Week 10: Presentation of project plans and feedback
+Week 6, Oct 24- Presentations of project plans

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2018/19, Available to all students (SV1)

 |Learning and Teaching activities (Further Info)

 Lecture Hours 18,